This had been the best beach in the Auckland area - until the perves got ignored...

 Pohutukawa Bay - development looms!

 This modest, south-facing stretch of sand is not far from the mouth of the Manakau Harbour.
 Access is via the obscure Con Bryan Track, entered about half way along, on the right of the short road to the look-out, near Huia.
-Don't sit under the cliff at the far end (right in the centre of the picture), because bits of it often fall off around there...
+Don't sit under the cliff at the far end (at the centre of this picture), because bits of it often fall off there...

 Orpheus Bay, near Huia on the upper side of the Manakau Harbour